nickgaski/docker-peer/sandbox.md

 If the job you’d like to test is a template with variables in its name, it must be manually expanded before use.
 For example, the commonly used template **fabric-verify-{arch}** might expand to **fabric-verify-x86-64**

 Successful tests output the XML description of the Jenkins job described by the specified JJB job name.

+Execute the following command to pipeout to a directory

+`jenkins-jobs --conf jenkins.ini test jjb/ <job-name> -o <directoryname>` The output directory will contain files with the XML configurations.

 ##To Update a Job: